cubiq/vanilla-docs/docs/features/sso/index.html.md

 ## Why jsConnect?

 SSO systems are complex.
-Setting up your own SAML or OAuth system takes a lot of time, and generally is not feasilbe for small-to-medium business owners.
+Setting up your own SAML or OAuth system takes a lot of time, and generally is not feasible for small-to-medium business owners.

 If you have a website that stores your user's identity and the only thing you need to integrate is a forum, jsConnect is a far simpler solution.
 This is because we've abstracted most of the work to our side of the connection, and provide sample code for making your side.